hammad93/time_crypt/README.md

 ## Quickstart

 This overviews how we can utilize the API in the real-world use case that the algorithm was made for.
 The requirements are that this algorithm works regardless of the padlock technologies.
 Often, manufacturers of time-lock mechanisms make low-quality physical locks.
 Even if they improved, it may not be as effective against lock-picking compared to heavy-duty padlocks.
 Here, we present a solution that combines the two.
 We give the user a combination to put into multiple combination padlocks that is meant to be forgotten.
-If the user remembers, they simply request a new random combination.
+If the user remembers, they can request a new random combination.
 The combination is made up of 8 characters or digits.
 This means that this algorithm can be reused for many types of combination padlock technology in the past or present without additional costs.

 1. Generate a new code and input lock time.
   - Save the cryptographic message.
 The SaaS will save a .txt file with the message from your web browser.